LazyTuba/completion-tracker/README.md

 ## Description

-CompletionTracker is a publish-subscribe mechanism which tracks 'posts' to a defined set of tags, emitting a 'post' event as each post is registered and a 'complete' event when the completion requirements for all tags have been satisfied.
+The completion-tracker is a publish-subscribe mechanism which tracks 'posts' to a defined set of tags, emitting a 'post' event as each post is registered and a 'complete' event when the completion requirements for all tags have been satisfied.
 The motivation for creating this class is to track completion of asynchronous tasks, hence the name.

 For each tag, two (2) types of tracking (trackTypes) are supported - "hold" and "count" - which are specified as part of the configuration